Uimalakki/frontend-cottagebooking-react/README.md

 ## A simple cottage booking form, made with React and @material-ui

-Started translation to English and other refactoring added from main branch.
+Differences from main branch:
+-started naming translations to English
+-other refactoring

-Uses an external database for cottages.
+-uses an external database for cottages